k-shiman/adaptive-responsive-Website/README.md

-This website shows the difference between a responsive web page and a responsive web page.
+This website shows the difference between a adaptive web page and a responsive web page.